-Iraq is particularly found in her plains mountains, and the particularly true stories of enormout of sandgrouse are us sceptically treated by men of other countries partridge, quail, chuko cock, snipe, bustard, geese, duck and many to be found.
-In the turkeys thrive in the districts.
-The domestic however, is a miserable oplump European fowl is
+Iraq is particularly fortunate in the large number of game birds to be found in her plains and mountains, and the perfectly true stories of enormous packs of sandgrouse are usually sceptically treated by sportsmen of other countries.
+Black partridge, quail, chukor, wood cock, snipe, bustard, pigeon, geese, duck and many more are to be found.
+In the north turkeys thrive in the hilly districts.
+The domestic fowl however, is a miserable creature not much better than a large bantam, and a plump European fowl is comparable to a medium sized turkey.

-Turkey is usually a with chicken, forms the sions.
-Nut sauces, too, Circassian chicken are a oriental.
+Turkey is usually cooked with a rice, almond and raisin stuffing and, with chicken, forms the basis of dishes prepared for feasts and special occasions.
+Nut sauces, too, are popular with fish and fowls and fasinjan and Circassian chicken are delicacies enjoyed as much by the occidental as the oriental.